Abhis-123/Quora-User-Engagement-Analysis/README.md

 unknown’s users are loving the Quora already (as compared to females) and this new UI acted as catalyst for their time spent on Quora.
 ![daily average time vs gender](images\2.png)

+Suggestion: From the plot I can say that we have to do research that why female users are less enagaged This is a plot of control group and we can see that female and unknown contributors are not loving the old UI.